AmberYYYYYYYY/Cuisine-Filter/README.md

 - step1：Download the release here：https://github.com/AmberYYYYYYYY/Test-mappingtool/releases/tag/V0.7
 - step2：Open rhino and open file in your grasshopper
 - step3: Set a overpass API file for the **file path** componment
+- step4: Set Rhino workplace to white background
-- step4: Explore functions you interested :)
+- step5: Explore functions you interested :)
 ## Advanced function
-  shortest walk path from current location to closest destination (in process)
+apply on other data set (in process)